Quansight/Quansight-website/apps/consulting/posts/geocoding.md

 money by leveraging open source tools and datasets for their geocoding needs.

-Our solution took their geocoding process from taking hours to taking minutes, and from costing tends of thousands of dollars per year, to just dozens.
+Our solution took their geocoding process from taking hours to taking minutes, and their reverse-geocoding process from being unfeasibly expensive and slow to being fast and cheap.

 ## What are geocoding and reverse-geocoding?